Statue of Lenin (Seattle)

-The Statue of Lenin is a 16 ft bronze statue of Russian Communist revolutionary Vladimir Lenin in the Fremont neighborhood of Seattle, Washington, United States.
+The Statue of Lenin is a 16 ft bronze statue of Russian communist revolutionary Vladimir Lenin in the Fremont neighborhood of Seattle, Washington, United States.
 It was created by Bulgarian-born Slovak sculptor Emil Venkov and initially put on display in the Czechoslovak Socialist Republic in 1988, the year before the Velvet Revolution.
-After the dissolution of the USSR, a wave of de-Leninization brought about the fall of many monuments in the former Soviet sphere.
+After the revolutions of 1989 and dissolution of the Soviet Union, a wave of de-Leninization in Eastern Europe brought about the fall of many monuments in the former Soviet sphere.
 In 1993, the statue was bought by an American who had found it lying in a scrapyard.
-He brought it home with him to Washington State but died before he could carry out his plans for formally displaying it.
+He brought it home with him to Washington State but died before he could carry out his plans to formally display it.